hggeorgiev/js-ts-ng-course/README.md

-# angular-2-intro
+# In

-This course is intendet for quick introduction into JavaScript, TypeScript and Angular 2.
-It also deleivers introductory concepts on testin Angular 2 applications.
+This course is intended to make quick introduction into JavaScript, TypeScript and Angular.
+It also deleivers introductory concepts on testing Angularapplications.

 ## JavaScript